Effeilo/ergonomize.css/documentation.md

 }
 ```

-Removes the highlighting effect when "tapped" action on webkit.
+Removes the highlighting effect of “tap” actions on WebKit.

 ```css
 /*